Sub-GHz, NFC, and RFID Technologies Explained

 RFID

 Radio Frequency Identification (RFID) uses electromagnetic fields to identify and track tags attached to objects.
 Think of it as a barcode but wireless and way more versatile.
 RFID operates at various frequencies, from low to high, and can be passive (powered by the reader) or active (with its own power source).
-It can scan multiple items simultaneously, making it a favorite in inventory management, libraries, and access control systems.
+It can scan multiple items simultaneously, making it an efficient solution for inventory management, libraries, and access control systems.

 However, RFID isn’t without its vulnerabilities.
 The tags can be scanned from a distance, sometimes without your knowledge, which could lead to unauthorized tracking or data interception.